pbrotoisworo/tweet2map/README.md

 - `-access_secret`

 ## Downloading Tweets to Cache
-Start downloading and caching tweets for later processing by running `main.py`.
+Start downloading and caching tweets for later processing by running `main.py` without any arguments.
 This is designed to be run on a schedule automatically so you can just set a schedule to run it automatically come back when you area ready to process the tweets and add them to the database.

 ## Process The Tweet Data
 Run the processing script by adding the `-p` argument as seen below: